GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 1:57am - I Changed nav link name ‘Dropdown’ to ‘Content Management’ in _Layout.cshtml file.
 2:05am - I feel little sleepy and I am taking a little break and having a coffee.
 2.20am - I start working on adding projects.
 I added three new projects and give name GurjeetsBooks.DataAccess, GurjeetsBooks.Models GurjeetsBooks.Utility .
+2.30am - I Copied the 'Data' folder and paste to .DataAccess project and delete the origanal 'Data' folder.